paulinho-16/MEIC-TVVS/assignments/assignment8.md

 ### Description

-This method was selected since it contains several useful testing components, such as:
+This method was selected since it contains several helpful testing components, such as:
 - An argument `secondsToday` to use within the function (def and c-use)
 - An if statement to test branching (p-use)
 - Local variable definitions and usage (def and c-use)